 Magpi’s mobile app, Magpi+, seeks to help nonprofits and nongovernmental organizations lower data collection costs that were traditionally spent on programmers and tech consultants.

-Magpi users include well-known nonprofits, heath organizations, and academic institutions, including UNICEF, Mercy Corps, the World Bank, and The Centers for Disease Control and Prevention.
+Magpi users include well-known nonprofits, health organizations, and academic institutions, including UNICEF, Mercy Corps, the World Bank, and The Centers for Disease Control and Prevention.

 Before forms can be deployed on mobile devices, Magpi users must build them on a web browser from their desktop or laptop.
 After logging into their Magpi account, users select the form fields that they’d like to use before formatting them and writing the desired text for all questions.